djeada/Statistics-Notes/notes/time_series/autocorrelation_function.md

 \hat\rho(1)=\frac{0.1875}{1.25}=0.15.
 $$

-The numerator contains fewer pairs at larger lags.
-Software may use a different finite-sample denominator, so compare conventions when reproducing values.
+This gives a lag-1 sample autocorrelation of $0.15$, indicating only weak positive linear association in this small example.
+At larger lags, fewer observation pairs enter the numerator.
+Software may also use different finite-sample denominator conventions, so check the definition when reproducing reported values.

 ### AR(1) pattern